Pavillon de chasse: Renaissance period

-Ancient Régime
+Ancien Régime

 During the Ancien Régime, interest in hunting lodges grew across Europe, especially in the Holy Roman Empire, where the Jagdschloss was prized by its nobility.

 Some of these hunting pavilions became famous, such as that of the Palace of Versailles.
 In 1623, Louis XIII decided to build a pavillon de chasse in the village of Versailles.
 From 1661, his successor and his son, Louis XIV, seized with a real passion for this modest building, transformed it into a château.